vorce/forvillelser/posts/2018-10-29T15:20:37Z-finding-bugs-with-property-based-testing.md

 property based testing.
 This was prompted by some interesting issues around testing inputs consisting of date times and time zones.
 Edge cases lead to head scratching bugs despite good unit test coverage.
+(If you want a good introduction I recommend Jessitron's post [Property-based testing: what is it?](http://blog.jessitron.com/2013/04/property-based-testing-what-is-it.html))

 I still haven't gotten to the stage where I can get property based tests to drive design of the implementation.
 But I've gotten much more comfortable at wielding this amazing tool.